smsearcy/mesh-info/docs/config.rst

    Default is 50.

 MESH_INFO_DB_URL
-   Override the default SQLite database by pointing to a PostgreSQL server (or changing the default location).
+   Change location of the SQLite database.
    Default is SQLite database ``mesh-info.db`` in the data directory.

 MESH_INFO_ENVIRONMENT